 No. 13.
-Portrait of Peter the Great; a very singular King, being a benefactor to his subjects.
+Portrait of Peter the Great; a very singular King, having been a great benefactor to his subjects.

 No. 14.
-Lord Byron; remarkable for his hatred of tyranny, as well as love for the beautiful, and poetical talents of the very highest order.
+Lord Byron; remarkable for his hatred of tyranny, as well a love for the beautiful, and poetical talents of the very highest order.

-"Why, I can smile, and murder while I smile,

-And cry content to that which grieves my heart,

-And wet my cheeks with artificial tears,

-And frame my face to all occasions;

-I'll drown more sailors thad the mermaid shall;

-I'll slay more gazers than the basilisk;

-I'll play the orator as well as Nestor;

-Deceive more slyly than Ulysses could,

-And like a Sinon, take another Troy,"
+"Why, I can smile, and murder while I smile, And cry content to that which grieves my heart, And wet my checks with artificial tears, And frame my face to all occasions; I'll drown more sailors thad the mermaid shall; I'll slay more gazers than the basilisk; I'll play the orator as well as Nestor; Deceive more slyly than Ulysses could, And like a Snon, take another Troy."